LinkdropHQ/linkdrop-batch-sdk/README.md

 - `options`: This is an optional object that can contain the following properties:
   * `sponsored`: This is an optional boolean property that, if set to `true`, specifies that the claim will be paid by the campaign creator.
 The default value is `true`.
   * `batchDescription`: This is an optional string property that specifies the description of the batch.
 The default value is "Created by SDK".
+  * `shortCodeLength`: The length of claimCode.
+The default value is `12`.
+  * `shortCodeMixRegister`: Should the claim code contain uppercase and lowercase symbols.
+The default value is `true`.
+  * `expirationTime`: Timestamp for the link expiration date.
+The default value is `1900000000000`.

 The returned `batch` object contains information related to the specified batch and methods to manage it.